vtereshkov/xdpw/README.md

 #### Limitations
 * No object-oriented programming
 * No `uses` clause.
 The `$I` directive should be used instead (Turbo Pascal 3 style)
-* No double-precision floating-point numbers, enumerations, variant records, typed files
+* No double-precision floating-point numbers, variant records, typed files
 * No typed constants
 * Arrays, records and sets cannot be passed to subroutines without `const` or `var`, or used as function results
 * No `High` and `Low` functions for open arrays.
 Open array length should be explicitly passed to a subroutine